light gray lines

 Integrations If a software project involves integrating third-party application programming interfaces (APIs), modernizing legacy systems, or migrating data, expect the final price to increase by 30-50% above the base cost estimate due to additional complexity.High

-Business requirementsEnterprise software needs special architecture designs to handle heavy usage, keep data safe, and comply with strict regulations.
+Business requirementsEnterprise software development process requires specialized architectural designs to handle heavy usage, protect data, and comply with strict regulations.
 The costs add up quickly because these systems require additional security, backup systems, and audit controls.Medium-High

 Travel expensesIn the case of outsourcing, travel expenses become a hidden cost factor.
 Face-to-face meetings for project kickoffs, important milestones, and training sessions mean regular flights, hotel stays, and daily allowances for the teams.Medium